mafycek/solactive_code_challenge/README.md

 * Improvement of the calculation statistics to update only exposed values
 * Complex testing of the calculation of statistics
 * Encapsulate solution in a Docker image
+* Python test utility needs reasonable virtual environment

+### Conclusions
+The code challenge is really challenge that proves and tests ability to learn new technologies hand in hand with exploiting actual knowledge.